Are Tips Taxed? Definitive 2025 Guide for Workers and Employers

 Employer Obligations for Tipped Income

-Employers must collect tip reports from employees, withhold applicable federal income tax and FICA, and deposit both employee and employer portions of Social Security and Medicare.
-Reported tips should flow to the Form W-2 in the correct boxes (for example, wages in Box 1, Social Security tips in Box 7, and Medicare wages in Box 5).
-Employers with tipped staff must keep accurate payroll records and follow IRS deposit and filing schedules to remain compliant.
+Employers also have critical responsibilities when handling tipped employees.
+They must collect tip reports, withhold federal income tax and FICA contributions, and deposit both employee and employer portions of Social Security and Medicare taxes.
+Proper reporting ensures tips are correctly reflected on Form W-2: wages in Box 1, Social Security tips in Box 7, and Medicare wages in Box 5.

 State and Industry Considerations